SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-syntax_squad/README.md

 Steps to take:

--Clone the repository
+1. Clone the repository

--Run `npm install`
+2. Run `npm install`

--Add Environment variales to the .evn.example file, then rename the file to .env -Start the app `npm run dev`
+3. Add Environment variales to the .evn.example file, then rename the file to .env

+4. Start the app `npm run dev`

--Rename resource_one and resource_two files
+5. Rename resource_one and resource_two files

--Write helper functions for artists and albums
+6. Write helper functions for artists and albums

--Write CRUD requests for artist and albums
+7. Write CRUD requests for artist and albums

--Test your requests work on Postman
+8. Test your requests work on Postman